Our Location

 In the beginning………

-1969!
-What a year.
-Jaguar’s fabulous XJ6 had been out for barely 12 months and the E-type still had only six cylinders.
-Nostalgia had yet to become fashionable.
-The sixties were coming to a close and the motoring world was looking forward.
-What use were old cars except to a few eccentrics?
-Weren’t they just clutter, dated and without style?
+1969, What a year!
+Jaguar’s fabulous XJ6 had been out for barely 12 months, the E-type still had only six cylinders, and ‘Nostalgia’ hadn’t become fashionable yet.
+The 60’s were coming to a close and the motoring world was looking forward.
+What use were old cars except to a few eccentrics, as they were quirky, dated and lacking modern refinements?
+Perhaps, but Coventry Auto Components’ founder, Trevor Scott-Worthington had been climbing in, out and under cars since his teens, and always loved older machinery.
+Cars are in his family blood, his father even owned a busy garage in North London.